TheOtherRolesAU/TheOtherRoles/README.md

 |----------|:-------------:|
 | Seer Spawn Chance | -
 | Seer Mode | Options: Show death flash and souls, show death flash, show souls
+| Seer Limit Soul Duration | Toggle if souls should turn invisible after a while
 | Seer Soul Duration | Sets how long it will take the souls to turn invisible after a meeting
 -----------------------